SHREYA194/HTML-CSS/README.md

 # HTML-CSS-JS
-# some basic codes and projects on html / css / js #
+# basic codes and projects on html / css / js #